UTD-FAST-Lab/NDSAStudy/README.md

 `python -m pip install -r requirements.txt`

-#### RQ2
+#### RQ2: NDDetector

-To set up the nondeterminism detection framework, we recommend creating a virtual environment.
+To set up the nondeterminism detection framework used in RQ2, we recommend creating a virtual environment.

 To do so, navigate to the `code/NDDetector` folder: